npg70/galbreath-old/README.md

 ## Archibald Galbreath and Margaret McMillian

 The parents of [Archibald Galbreath](https://github.com/npg70/galbreath/blob/main/galbreath-archibald-1798.md), who married *Margaret McMillian*, is not clear.
+There are at least four different stories for who the parents are.

 ## Samuel Galbreath and Janet Langwill